wlperry/umd_biostats/ecostats_lectures/lecture_06/06_01_lecture_powerpoint.pptx.md

     -   p-value is NOT the probability that results occurred by chance
     -   Statistical significance ≠ practical significance
 -   Note that there is a difference in how to state the hypotheses
-    -   one sample TTEST
+    -   one sample T-TEST

-    -   two sample TTEST
+    -   two sample T-TEST
 :::

 ::: {.column width="40%"}
 ::: {.cell}
 ::: {.cell-output-display}
 ![](06_01_lecture_powerpoint_files/figure-pptx/unnamed-chunk-1-1.png)
 :::
 :::
 :::
 :::::